StatMixedML/CatBoostLSS/README.md

 15 PARETO2 9020.04
 16      GP 9020.05
 ```
 Even though the generalized Beta type 2 provides the best approximation to the data, we use the more parsimonious Normal distribution, as it has only two distributional parameter, compared to 4 of the generalized Beta type 2.
 In general, though, **CatBoostLSS** is flexible to allow the user to choose from a wide range of continuous, discrete and mixed discrete-continuous distributions.
 Now that we have specified the distribution, let's fit our **CatBoostLSS** to the data.
-Again, we use the default parameter settings wihtout tuning the parameters.
+Again, we use the default parameter settings without tuning the parameters.

 ```python
 # Data for CatBoostLSS